RhoMorph: Rhombus-shaped Deformable Modular Robots for Stable, Medium-Independent Reconfiguration Motion: Conclusion

 \section{Conclusion}

-This paper presents a novel lattice-based MSRR, Rhombot, which demonstrates stable and medium-independent reconfiguration capabilities.
-Rhombot is driven by a single servo, offering high controllability for individual modules while enabling advanced MSRR functionalities such as morphing, connection/disconnection, and more.
+This paper presents a novel lattice-based MSRR, RhoMorph, which demonstrates stable and medium-independent reconfiguration capabilities.
+RhoMorph is driven by a single servo, offering high controllability for individual modules while enabling advanced MSRR functionalities such as morphing, connection/disconnection, and more.
 Its lattice structure allows for planar tiling, achieving the high rigidity inherent in lattice-based MSRRs.
 At the same time, simplifying each module to a rotational pair and linkage provides the flexibility characteristic of chain-based MSRRs.
-The reconfiguration capabilities and docking precision of the Rhombot system were experimentally validated.
+The reconfiguration capabilities and docking precision of the RhoMorph system were experimentally validated.

 Several avenues for future research exist.
 For instance, the modular chassis could be replaced with unidirectional wheel, to investigate locomotion for individual modules and synchronized movement for multi-module, such as snake-like configurations.
 In terms of reconfiguration planning, a critical next step is the development of an autonomous algorithm that uses the morphpivoting motion as a primitive.
 Such an algorithm would generate optimal action sequences, overcoming the current limitation of manually specified connection/disconnection pairs.
-This will be fundamental to achieving large-scale and fully autonomous applications for the Rhombot system.
+This will be fundamental to achieving large-scale and fully autonomous applications for the RhoMorph system.